Long Lake Management Report

 Environmental & Wildlife Health

-• Wildlife Support: Focused efforts on habitat protection and nesting support for loons, bald eagles, herons, and beavers.
+- Wildlife Support: Habitat protection and nesting support for loons, bald eagles, herons, and other wildlife.

 Stewardship & Recreation